kethakav/feedback-bot/README.md

    Open a pull request to merge your changes.
 Please ensure your code follows the contribution guidelines.

 By contributing, you help make this project better for everyone.
 Happy coding!

+## ⭐ Support the Project

+If you find this project useful, consider giving it a star on GitHub! ⭐ It helps others discover it and keeps me motivated to improve it.